steelsojka/lodash-decorators/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Disclaimer
+The decorator proposal is still in quite a bit of flux.
+There will most likely be breaking changes as the spec changes.
+These will be reflected in major releases (2.0.0).

 ## Install

 `npm install --save lodash-decorators`